 ABC cancelled The Sunday Night Movie after the 1962-1963 season.
 Thomas W. Moore, ABC-TV vice president, explained “we think we ought to create our own product.
 Movies create very little viewer habits and it is difficult to maintain audience levels from week to week” .
 However, the network reversed its decision in March 1963, purchasing a new package of 30 movies produced between 1958 and 1962 from United Artists .
 The second incarnation of The Sunday Night Movie would air from 9-11PM.
 At some point in the late 1960s it was retitled The ABC Sunday Night Movie.
 The movie night would remain on the network’s schedule through the 1997-1998 season.

-Thirteen of the fifteen movies aired as part of Hollywood Special were later syndicated to local stations as part of a post-1948 package of 33 movies offered by United Artists Associates, released years earlier than the company had planned due to strong interest from stations .
+13 of the 15 movies aired as part of Hollywood Special were later syndicated to local stations as part of a post-1948 package of 33 movies offered by United Artists Associates, released years earlier than the company had planned due to strong interest from stations .

 (A broadcast log for Hollywood Special can be found here.)